Navigating the Noise: How to Anchor Your Nervous System in a Complex World

 What If Holiday Magic Doesn’t Look Like You Thought?

-Parenting through the holidays can feel like a high-stakes performance.
+Written by Jenna Poppe Parenting through the holidays can feel like a high-stakes performance.
 We pour our energy into creating the “perfect” experience with elaborate decorations, packed calendars, and thoughtful gifts, assuming we know what our kids want.
 Or what we think they should want.
 Or maybe what we wished we had growing up.
-But what if all that […]
+But […]

 Finding Calm in Holiday Chaos: Understanding Your Stress Response

-You know that feeling when everyone else seems to have the joy of the holidays figured out, and you’re wondering if you’re the only one finding it all a bit…much?
-Welcome to the holidays, where our expectations are picture-perfect and our reality is often a little messier, a little more complicated, and a lot more […]
+Written by Jenna Poppe You know that feeling when everyone else seems to have the joy of the holidays figured out, and you’re wondering if you’re the only one finding it all a bit…much?
+Welcome to the holidays, where our expectations are picture-perfect and our reality is often a little messier, a little more complicated, […]

 Exploring Eye Movement Desensitization and Reprocessing (EMDR): An Evidence-Based Treatment for Trauma and Beyond